github12309/DevilTwin-ESP8266/README.md

 # How to use:

-1.Connect to the AP named "DevilTwin" with password "12345678" from your phone/PC.
+1.Connect to the AP named "HEX-21" with password "HEX-2121" from your phone/PC.

 2.Select the target you want (list of available APs refreshes every 30secs - page reload is required)